-Many types of organizations are turning to artificial intelligence and machine learning to solve various business problems, with some 56% of businesses reporting AI adoption within their organization as of 2021 (1).
-The question has become less about whether to use machine learning, but rather about how to use it.
+As artificial intelligence and machine learning have become more accessible, the question has become less about whether to use this technology, but rather about how to use it.
 It has broad applications across industries, from recommendation engines to online chat features to risk scoring for fraud detection, and more.
+And, there is good reason to turn to AI and ML: according to Gartner, organizations describing AI as “strategic” outperformed their peers 80% of the time over the past 9 years.

+Machine learning can be all the more powerful when paired with other types of technology.
 Graph technology, a relatively new type of analytics that thrives on connected data, can be naturally combined with machine learning in a complementary approach.
-Graph machine learning has the potential to be transformational for many businesses, bringing benefits such as improved efficiency or lower costs.
+Graph machine learning has the potential to be transformational for many businesses, bringing benefits such as improved efficiency and lower costs.

 This article gives a brief introduction to graph analytics, then looks at how graph machine learning models can enhance artificial intelligence and machine learning, with a recommendation engine use case as an example of graph machine learning in action.